-While we are pleased to offer a HIPAA compliant solution, you must play a part to achieve compliance.
+You must play a part when configuring your account.
 When using Acuity Scheduling, these responsibilities include carefully selecting the amount and type of electronic protected health information that is included in text and email messages, as well as executing a Business Associate Agreement with Acuity Scheduling.

 Some considerations as you configure your account:

 - Ensure a BAA is in place between you and Acuity Scheduling before storing any protected health information in your account.
 Because of ongoing overhead required to maintain HIPAA compliance this is only available with Powerhouse plans.
 After you upgrade to Powerhouse you'll see a link under My Account to sign the BAA online.

 - Client name, appointment type, and appointment time are sent in emails and text messages.
 You can change the information sent in messages by updating them within Email Settings.
 A calendar file (ICS invite) which includes the client's name, appointment type, and appointment time is also attached to initial confirmation and rescheduling messages.
 If you would like that removed, please contact support.

 - Clients receiving notifications can opt-out from future ones by clicking the "Unsubscribe" link in e-mails or replying to a text message with "STOP".
 When scheduling any appointment you can prevent notifications from being sent by omitting the email address or phone number for that appointment.

 - You can create unique accounts for each of your staff to audit and manage their access.
 Separate user accounts can be created within Manage Users under Availability & Calendars.

 - All accounts share most of the same technical and security protections, but there are some additional protections for accounts marked as HIPAA enabled: